lohitkolluri/KubeWise/README.md

 1.  **Scrape:** `PrometheusScraper` fetches metrics based on active PromQL queries.
 2.  **Direct Scan:** `K8sExecutor` queries the K8s API directly for resources in failure states (complementary to metrics).
 3.  **Process & Store:** `AutonomousWorker` updates the in-memory metric history for each entity.
-4.  **Detect:** `AnomalyDetector` uses the Isolation Forest model and direct checks (thresholds, K8s status) on the latest metrics and history to detect anomalies, failures, or predict future issues.
+4.  **Detect:** `AnomalyDetector` uses the Keras Autoencoder model and direct checks (thresholds, K8s status) on the latest metrics and history to detect anomalies, failures, or predict future issues.
 5.  **Record:** If an anomaly/failure is detected, an event is created via `AnomalyEventService` and stored in SQLite.
 6.  **Analyze (Gemini):** `GeminiService` analyzes the event context (metrics, status) to determine root cause and suggest remediation commands.
 7.  **Decide & Remediate (AUTO Mode):** `AutonomousWorker` validates suggested commands (from Gemini or fallback logic) using `K8sExecutor`.
 If in `AUTO` mode and the command is deemed safe for the context (critical/predicted/standard), `K8sExecutor` applies it via the Kubernetes API.
 Remediation attempts are recorded.